 Risk management & control

-- The Group Chief Executive Officer (Group CEO) is responsible for the results of the firm, has risk authority over transactions, positions and exposures, and also allocates portfolio limits approved by the BoD within the business divisions.
+The Group Chief Executive Officer (Group CEO) is responsible for the results of the Group, has risk authority over transactions, positions and exposures, and also allocates portfolio limits approved by the BoD within the business divisions and Corporate Center.

-- The Group Chief Financial Officer (Group CFO) is responsible for ensuring that disclosure of our financial performance is clear and transparent and meets regulatory requirements and corporate governance standards.
-The Group CFO is also responsible for the management and control of UBS’s tax affairs and for treasury and capital management, including management and control of funding and liquidity risk and UBS’s regulatory capital ratios.
-Responsibility for implementation of the control framework for tax resides with the Group CFO whereas responsibility for implementation of the control framework for treasury activities is with Risk Control.
+The Group Chief Financial Officer (Group CFO) is responsible for ensuring that disclosure of our financial performance meets regulatory requirements and corporate governance standards as well as being leading practice in clarity and transparency.
+The Group CFO is also responsible for the management of UBS’s tax affairs, treasury and capital, including management of funding and liquidity risk and UBS’s regulatory capital ratios.
+Responsibility for implementation of the control framework for tax and funding risks resides with the Group CFO whereas responsibility for implementation of the control framework for treasury activities is with Risk Control.

 © UBS 1998 - 2014.
 All rights reserved.